Skip to main content

 Five University of Kentucky students and one recent graduate have been selected to receive government-funded National Science Foundation (NSF) Graduate Research Fellowships.
 The fellowships will present the students with more than $100,000 to use toward research-based master's or doctoral degrees.

 The NSF Graduate Research Fellowship Program helps ensure the vitality of the human resource base of science and engineering in the United States and reinforces its diversity.
 The program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering and mathematics disciplines who are pursuing research-based master's and doctoral degrees in the U.S. and abroad.
-NSF fellows receive a three-year annual stipend of $30,000 along with a $12,000 cost of education
+NSF fellows receive a three-year annual stipend of $30,000 along with a $12,000

 By Alicia Gregory.